-I've made thai curry paste from scratch before but this one took it to another level.
+I’ve made Thai curry paste from scratch before but this one took it to another level.
 Between four of us, and for a good 20-30 minutes we pounded a massively long list of ingredients: garlic, shallots, lesser galangal (also known as Chinese keys), chillies, ginger, lemongrass, lime leaves, shrimp paste, basil and turmeric.
-The thai green curry was cooked low and slow and we learnt a few invaluable tips.
-For example, when you add your coconut milk to the curry paste, start with just the cream from the top of the can to begin with.
+The Thai green curry was cooked low and slow and we learnt a few invaluable tips.
+For example, when you add your coconut milk to the curry paste, start with the cream from the top of the can.
 If you add the entire can straight away, you end up basically poaching everything in the curry which I guess is why you sometimes get rubbery chicken.
 Once the paste and coconut milk have cooked through, you can add the rest of the milk and let it come to the boil before gobbling it up!

-As well as having the expected ingredients like sugar snap peas, baby corn and chicken in it, the thai curry also had pea aubergines and baby aubergines in it.
-I've never seen pea aubergines before (they looked like little grapes) but apparently they are very common in Thailand.
-Phillip explained to us that being on the doorstep of Chinatown means that the school can always get access to really authentic ingredients which is probably one of the reasons why they are just so good at what they do!
+As well as having expected ingredients like sugar snap peas, baby corn and chicken, the curry also had pea aubergines in it.
+I’ve never seen pea aubergines before (they looked like little grapes) but apparently they are very common in Thailand.
+Phillip explained that being in Chinatown means the school can always access really authentic ingredients.
+It’s probably one of the reasons why they are just so good at what they do!

 Have you been to Thailand?
 What is your favourite dish to eat and cook?